IRS Form 1098-T - Tuition Statement

 Information is missing or incorrect on my 1098-T. Can I have a new one?

 The SSN or ITIN and the address on the 1098-T were obtained from information provided by the student to the University of Pittsburgh.
 The address on the form is irrelevant for IRS income tax filing purposes.
-The single most important information is your SSN or ITIN and it must be correct.
+If your address is incorrect, there's no need to request a corrected 1098-T. However, the single most important information is your SSN or ITIN and it must be correct.
 If it is blank or incorrect, follow these instructions to have your SSN or ITIN updated in the student system, so the University can issue you a corrected Form 1098-T.

 - Print the form, then mail, fax, or personally deliver it to the Registrar’s Office for your campus (listed below).
 For security reasons, email requests are not acceptable so please do not email the form to your registrar’s office.
 The Registrar’s Office will update your SSN or ITIN in the student system; allow several business days for normal processing time.